-18. Does the Collaborative Interdisciplinary Grant cover institutional fees/infrastructure costs/overheads?
+18. Does the Grant funding cover institutional fees/infrastructure costs/overheads?

 No.

 19. Can grant funding be used for equipment, research assistant salaries, consumables and travel?

 Grant funding can be used to fund expenses that explicitly relate to the grant objectives.
 Please note these costs must be clearly outlined in the application.